kacper-jar/HL2Patcher/README.md

 2. Extract the app and move it to the Applications folder.
 3. Launch HL2Patcher and follow the on-screen instructions.

+## 🚨 Why Does macOS Say HL2Patcher Cannot Be Opened?

+Since HL2Patcher is not notarized by Apple, you may see a warning when trying to open the app:

+> *"Apple could not verify 'HL2Patcher' is free of malware that may harm your Mac or compromise your privacy."*

+To bypass this warning:

+1. Open **System Settings** → **Privacy & Security**.
+2. Scroll down to the **Security** section.
+3. You should see a message about HL2Patcher being blocked.
+Click **"Open Anyway."**
+4. Confirm your choice when prompted.

+This is a standard warning for apps that are not notarized by Apple.
+HL2Patcher is open-source, so you can inspect the code or build it yourself if you have concerns.

 ## 🗂 Why Does HL2Patcher Need Access to the Documents Folder?

 macOS asks for permission to access your Documents folder because of the file picker functionality in HL2Patcher.
 This is a standard permission request when the app needs to interact with files on your system.